Broadband help packages - check to see if you could save £250 a year on a social tariff

 Its new offer is for customers who claim Universal Credit, Job Seekers Allowance, Employment and Support Allowance, Disability Allowance or Personal Independence Payment.

-The new offer comes to £144 a year and allows eligible customers to save £10 a month - or £120 a year - when compared to Vodafone Fibre 1, the network’s cheapest broadband deal on the market.
+The new deal comes to £144 a year and allows eligible customers to save £10 a month - or £120 a year - when compared to Vodafone Fibre 1, the network’s cheapest broadband deal on the market.

 There is no set-up fee to pay, and you can leave for free at any time - which is another benefit as you usually have to pay a penalty or exit fee if you want to leave early before your deal ends.